Wednesday, February 8, 2012

 After the arrival of Tittle led him to retire, he owned a string of shoe stores and appeared as the Marlboro Man in cigarette commercials -- before cigarette advertising was rightly banned from television.
 Although a member of the College Football Hall of Fame, he has never been elected to the Pro Hall.

 3. Joe Namath, Jets, 1965-76.
 True, he only reached the Playoffs twice.
-Statistically speaking, Joe's credentials for the Hall of Fame are actually kind of skimpy -- he had considerably more interceptions (220) than touchdown passes (173), and his career completion percentage was barely over half (50.1).
-And due to injuries, he had his last good season at age 29 and was done at 34.
+Statistically speaking, Joe's credentials for the Hall of Fame are actually kind of skimpy -- he had far more interceptions (220) than touchdown passes (173), and his career completion percentage was barely over half (50.1).
+And due to injuries, he had his last good season at age 29, and was done at 34.

 But how many New York quarterbacks have won Super Bowls?
 Four.
 And how many quarterbacks, for all teams, have won iconic championships?
 Very few.
 Joe's Super Bowl III win was one – along with Johnny Unitas and the 1958 NFL Championship Game, one of the top 2 of all time.